AnayP99/urban-air/README.md

 - Activity recommendations for walking, running, cycling, and window ventilation
 - Multi-city support driven by a city registry
 - Internal links, canonical tags, FAQ markup, `sitemap.xml`, and `robots.txt`
-- Feedback and local UX experiments built into the UI
+- Feedback interactions built into the UI

 ## Project Structure